ramflorez/Note/README.md

   ## Installation

-          First install npm packet (npm install ) including Inquirer package (npm install inquirer) and express packet (npm install express).
+          First install npm packet (npm install ) including Inquirer  (npm install inquirer) and express packets (npm install express).
 Then, invoke the application by running node server.js.
-That will declare the port (local host )that should be used in the browser.
+The port (local host )that should be used in the browser to find the Note Taker application will be shown.

   ## Usage